 This book contains the 40+ bride’s secret to marriage.

 At 40+ you have a good job, plenty of friends, a lovely home.
 Life is good except for one thing: you have not met your life partner.
-You face lonely evenings and that feeling of being the odd one out with no one to share life’s ups and downs.
-There seem to be fewer opportunities to meet new people.
+You face lonely evenings and a feeling of being the odd one out.
+There is no one to share life’s ups and downs.
+There are fewer opportunities to meet new people.
 You keep repeating the same mistakes.

 It’s not too late.
 Join me, psychologist and 40+ bride, and dozens of couples who share their stories, exercises and tips on a five-step journey to relationship bliss.
 You will learn relationship skills as you gain a new perspective.
-Are you ready to begin the journey?
+Are you ready?

 Step I: The call takes you through making space for a partner to enter your life, to taking responsibility in your relationships, identifying your must-haves and re-looking your home.

 Step II: Out into the world, initial success recommends you do things differently.
 It identifies the best meeting places both online and face to face.

 Step III: The central crisis is truly the heart of the matter.
 After Step II above, you have met someone and are asking yourself if this relationship has potential or should be dropped.
 Step III gives you the keys to avoiding future disappointments.

 Step IV: Serious challenges.
 At 40+ you face issues like sharing your living space, children – yours and others – and sharing finances.
 This step shows you how to navigate through tricky waters.

-Step V: Final union and fulfillment looks at whether to marry or not, commitment and regrets.
-It ends with the wedding ceremony.
+Step V: Final union and fulfillment looks at whether to marry or not, commitment and regrets and the wedding ceremony.

 Heartfelt and thorough, honest and funny, Lesley Lawson Botez’s Holding Out for a Hero is a sweet-natured but sensible guide to romance over 40.
 Jonathan Barnes, author of The Somnambulist and The Domino Men.